 To notify parents of a school closing, the district will contact several radio stations that broadcast in the area with a message.
 The decision to close school is normally made by 6:00 a.m.
-In the case of a delayed opening, please stay tuned to the radio until 9:00 a.m. in the event that schools might still close.
-Announcements will be made on NJ 101.5FM, WMGQ 98.3FM, WPST 97.5FM, WCVH 90.5FM and WJHR 10.40 AM.
-You may log onto the district website at www.readington.k12.nj.us, to check for changes to the opening of school.
-In addition, you will receive an automated call and/or text message informing you of the school closing.
+You may also log onto the district website at www.readington.k12.nj.us to check for changes to the opening of school.
+In addition, you will receive an automated call informing you of the school closing.